kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-and-secure-workload-with-certificate.md

    ```
    >**NOTE:** `DOMAIN_NAME` is the domain that you own, for example, api.mydomain.com

-2. Expose the sample Function on mTLS Gateway by creating an APIRule CR in your Namespace.
+2. Expose a sample Function on mTLS Gateway by creating an APIRule CR in your Namespace.
 Run:
    ```bash
    cat <<EOF | kubectl apply -f -
    ---